-Round-specific variables (PMEDIN31/42/53) are provided that indicate the respondent was covered by a private health insurance plan that included at least some prescription drug insurance coverage for each round of 2002.
-It should be noted that the information was elicited from a pick-list, code all that apply question that asked what type of health insurance a person obtained through an establishment.
+Round specific variables (PMEDIN31/42/53) are provided that indicate the respondent was covered by a private health insurance plan that included at least some prescription drug insurance coverage for each round of 2004.
+It should be noted that the information was elicited from a pick-list, code all that apply, question that asked what type of health insurance a person obtained through an establishment.
 The list included: hospital and physician benefits including coverage through an HMO, Medigap coverage, vision coverage, dental, and prescription drugs.
 It is possible some prescription drug coverage provided by hospital and physician plans was not independently enumerated in this question.
-Respondents who reported prescription drug coverage from at least one reported private plan were coded as having private prescription drug coverage for all reported private plans and those who reported that they did not have prescription drug coverage for one or more plans but had missing information on other plans are coded as not having private prescription drug coverage for one or more plans but had missing information on other plans are coded as not having private prescription drug coverage for one or more plans but had missing information on other plans are coded as not having private prescription drug coverage.
+Respondents who reported prescription drug coverage from at least one reported private plan were coded as having private prescription drug coverage.
+Users should note that persons with missing information on prescription drug benefits for all reported private plans and those who reported that they did not have prescription drug coverage for one or more plans but had missing information on other plans are coded as not having private prescription drug coverage.

-2.6.6.6 Experiences with Public Plans Variables (GTDCPRBM - RATPLANT)
+2.6.10 Experiences with Public Plans Variables (GDCPBM42 - RTPLNT42)

-The variables GTDCPRBM through RATPLANT contain responses to the satisfaction with plans supplement, which was administered in the second and fourth interviews of the MEPS HC.
-Question wording is based on questions in the Consumer Assessment of Health Plans (CAHPS®), an AHRQ-sponsored family of survey instruments designed to measure quality from the consumer's perspective.
+The variables GDCPBM42 through RTPLNT42 contain responses to the satisfaction with plans supplement, which was administered in the second and fourth interviews of the MEPS-HC.
+Question wording is based on questions in the Consumer Assessment of Healthcare Providers and Systems (CAHPS®), an AHRQ-sponsored family of survey instruments designed to measure quality from the consumer's perspective.
 There are two sets of variables, one for TRICARE and the other for Medicaid, SCHIP, or other state or local government hospital/physician coverage, because families may have both types of insurance.
 Family respondents who reported any current family member had TRICARE in that round were asked about the family's experiences with TRICARE.
-These family- (RU-) level responses do not vary across RU members with TRICARE at any time during the round; for RU members without TRICARE during the round, the values are set to inapplicable.
+These family-(RU-) level responses do not vary across RU members with TRICARE at any time during the round; for RU members without TRICARE during the round, the values are set to inapplicable.